 When a domain partition requires access to a resource it may either create the resource or look it up.
 A referenced resource may simply be queried or it may be updated.
 In a language like Java, this arrangement would look like an imported class.
 In other words, the class definition resides in another package but is being used in the current package.
 For this reason, some tools support the use of a different icon for referenced or imported classes.

-Click the View Image link to walk through the process of identifying and incorporating into the package the classes that support the selected use cases.
+The following series of images walks through the process of identifying and incorporating into the package the classes that support the selected use cases.

 Object Model Domain Partitioning - Exercise